michaelchen-lab/data-augmentations-for-pretraining/README.md

-# Data Augmentations for Data-Constrained Language Model Pretraining
+# Demystifying Training-Time Augmentation for Data-Constrained Language Model Pretraining

-Replication code for the paper **"Data Augmentations for Data-Constrained Language Model Pretraining"**.

 We study three orthogonal categories of training-time data augmentation as regularizers for autoregressive (AR) language model pretraining in the data-constrained, multi-epoch regime: